 A new family of route formulations for split delivery vehicle routing problems

 We propose a new family of formulations with route-based variables for the split delivery vehicle routing problem with and without time windows.
-Each formulation in this family is characterized by the maximum number of different quantities of demand that can be delivered to a customer during a vehicle visit.
-The larger that this number is, … Read more
+Each formulation in this family is characterized by the maximum number of different demand quantities that can be delivered to a customer during a vehicle visit.
+As opposed to previous formulations in the … Read more

 Heuristic approaches for split delivery vehicle routing problems